Mint-System/Frappe-Development/README.md

 The Mint System Frappe development environment.

 This projects provides a highly opinionated way to develop Frappe sites and apps.
+It provides three ways to run Frappe.

+* **Native**: Frappe is downloaded to the project folder.
+Use bench natively to run the development server.
+* **Docker Production**: This approach uses Docker Compose to the setup a Frappe project as it would be running in production.
+* **Docker Development**: The production setup is complex.
+Use this approach run Frappe Bench within a container.

 ## Requirements